jewelsofthought/neshama/site/posts/qkab/energy.md

 Energy is energy, whether good or bad, positive or negative, replenishing or diminishing.

 Electricity, just as fire, is both and bad.
 To the universe, there is no difference – though to G-d there might be.
-Perhaps it is a rallying call, a guiding beacon calling us, challenging us to “manifest” the upper in the lower, using the power of the upper to thus energise the lower.
+Perhaps it is a rallying call, a guiding beacon calling us, challenging us to "manifest" the upper in the lower, using the power of the upper to thus energise the lower.

 ## Zero Waste (Energy)